obsidianspork/san_antonio_data/README.md

 #San Antonio Open Data Initiative
 Create a user friendly dashboard to interact with SA2020 data.
-Raise the standard of open data and amke it more communicative.
+Raise the standard of open data and make it more communicative.

 # 3 Cs
 - Collecting